“But how is this going to help me in the future?”

 As an aspiring investment banker, I spend time every day analyzing formulas, tools, and case studies with the goals of performing well in my classes, as well as gaining a better understanding of finance’s role in business functioning.

-Preparing for such a competitive career, I realized that I was never going to be the number one student: there would always be someone reading more than me, studying more than me, and spending more time thinking about everything.
+While preparing for a competitive career, I realized I was never going to be the number one student.
+There would always be someone reading more than me, studying more than me, and spending more time thinking about everything.
 However, in the pursuit of a career in finance, good grades are not enough.